Join us for an adventure in flavor!

 Salsa blended in the blender.

 This is taco salsa, so any tacos come alive with just a little addition of this bright fiery salsa.
-Try it on carne asada, pork carnitas, barbacoa pork or beef tacos, al pastor tacos… or even simple street style chicken tacos.
+I like it on pollo asado, pork carnitas, barbacoa pork or beef tacos, al pastor tacos… or even simple street style chicken tacos.
 So basically, any of your favorite taco would be happy with this fiery addition.

 A plate of chicken tacos topped with his fiery salsa.

-2. Use tomatillos along with tomatoes to get a little different flavor.
+2. Some days I use tomatillos along with tomatoes to get a little different flavor.

 3. Lot of Mexicans add cilantro in the blend… of course 🙂